-Grief, shock and the resulting shift in family and business dynamics could be a catalyst for economic and emotional disruption within a family business.
-What can you do, either to prepare in advance or to react after the event, to try and minimise the impact of sudden death?
+Grief, shock and the resulting shift in family and business dynamics could catalyze economic and emotional disruption within a family business.
+What can you do to prepare in advance or react after the event to try and minimise the impact of sudden death?
 How best can you help the family and the business deal with their loss, often in the full glare of publicity?
 Where does this leave the advisers and the family for the future?

 2-4 November 2017

 Lake Como, Italy